menuimageTimeDicer

 1. Create bootable media: Download the Ubuntu Server ISO from the official Ubuntu location - at the time of writing here.
 Make sure you have the correct version!
 Then:

-• if installing from physical USB, create a bootable USB - at the time of writing instructions can be found here (or google 'create ubuntu live usb').
+• if installing from physical USB, create a bootable USB - at the time of writing instructions can be found here (or google 'create ubuntu live usb'); or

 2. Install Ubuntu Server: Boot your machine from the Ubuntu Server USB/ISO/DVD.
 For installation choose to install Ubuntu Server, and except as specified here follow the default settings (or yes where that is obviously the correct answer):